perak/kitchen-site/files/object_reference.md

 Property | Type | Description
 ---------|------|------------
 name | string | Object name
-type | string | Component type name custom\_template | string | custom html and js template file name (without extension).
-Path is relative to input JSON file. dest\_selector | string | destination html element selector.
-Only three simple formats are supported: "tagname", "#element\_id", ".class\_name" dest\_position | string | destination position relative to destination element: "top", "bottom", "before" or "after".
+type | string | Component type name.
+Built-in component types are: "menu", "jumbotron", "form", "dataview", "markdown" and "div".
+You can write custom component by specifying "custom" here and write your html and js templates (see "custom\_template" member). custom\_template | string | Custom html and js template filename (without extension).
+Path is relative to input JSON file.
+For example: if you specify type "custom" and wrote "foo.html" and "foo.js" then you need to enter "foo" here. dest\_selector | string | destination html element selector.
+Similar to jQuery selector, but only three simple formats are supported: "tagname", "#element\_id" and ".class\_name". dest\_position | string | destination position relative to destination element: "top", "bottom", "before" or "after".
 Default: "bottom" class | string | CSS class name to be added to component title | string | Component title